kvandana451/kvandana451-router-snapshot/my-app/README.md

 # MyApp

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.0. but used Angular 16 for development....

+NOTE:Angular route definitions should not have a leading slash (/).
+The router automatically manages that when matching URLs.

 ## Development server